GoogleChrome/web.dev/src/site/content/en/secure/security-headers-cheat-sheet/index.md

 * A CSP can be an *extra* protection against XSS attacks; you should still make sure to escape (and sanitize) user input.
-* To protect your site from clickjacking—a risk that arises if you allow untrusted sites to embed yours—use [`X-Frame-Options`](#xfo) to block being loaded.
-If you need a more advanced configuration to only allow specific origins as embedders, the CSP directive called [`frame-ancestors`](https://developer.mozilla.org/docs/Web/HTTP/Headers/Content-Security-Policy/frame-ancestors) is what you need.
+* To protect your site from clickjacking—a risk that arises if you allow untrusted sites to embed yours—the CSP directive called [`frame-ancestors`](https://developer.mozilla.org/docs/Web/HTTP/Headers/Content-Security-Policy/frame-ancestors) is what you need.
+It gives an advanced configuration to only allow specific origins as embedders.
+If you prefer simpler solution, use [`X-Frame-Options`](#xfo) to block being loaded.
-* You may have used a CSP to ensure that all of your site's resources are loaded over HTTPS.
+* You may have used [a CSP to ensure that all of your site's resources are loaded over HTTPS](/fixing-mixed-content/#content-security-policy).
 This has become less relevant: nowadays, most browsers block [mixed-content](/what-is-mixed-content/).

 {% endAside %}

-#### Example usages
+#### Recommended usages

 1. If you render your HTML pages on the server, use **a nonce-based strict CSP**.